Set up the warning triangle and activate the hazard warning lights if a tyre is being sealed in a trafficked location.

 Inflate the tyre for 7 minutes.

-Risk of overheating.
-The compressor must not run for more than 10 minutes.
+The compressor must not be operated for longer than 10 minutes - risk of overheating.

 Switch off the compressor to check the pressure on the pressure gauge.
 Minimum pressure is 1.8 bar and maximum 3.5 bar.
 (Release air with the pressure reducing valve if the tyre pressure is too high.)

-If the pressure is below 1.8 bar then the hole in the tyre is too big.
+If the pressure is below 1.8 bar (22 psi) then the hole in the tyre is too big.
 The journey should not be continued.
-Contacting an authorised tyre centre is recommended.
+Call roadside assistance for recovery to a tyre centre.
+Volvo recommends an authorised tyre centre.